minio/docs/source/reference/minio-mc/mc-legalhold-set.rst

       mc legalhold set play/mybucket/myobjects/objects.txt

 .. mc-cmd:: --recursive, r
+   :optional:

-   *Optional* Applies the legal hold to all objects in the :mc-cmd:`~mc legalhold set ALIAS` bucket or bucket prefix.
+   Applies the legal hold to all existing objects in the :mc-cmd:`~mc legalhold set ALIAS` bucket or bucket prefix.

+   .. admonition:: ``--recursive`` only applies to existing objects
+      :class: note

+      To enable legal hold for future objects, periodically repeat the :mc:`mc legalhold` command as new objects are created.

 .. mc-cmd:: --rewind
    :optional: